MindForest: Mental Health AI

 2) Compatibility

 Research shows that shared goals, values, and communication styles predict long-term satisfaction (Markey & Markey, 2007).
-Whether in marriage or partnership, alignment matters more than the label.
+Whether in marriage or partnership, compatibility matters more than the label.

 Marriage provides legal benefits such as inheritance rights, healthcare decisions, and tax advantages.
 A life partnership may require extra planning to secure these protections.